skiptools/skip-model/README.md

 ## Dependencies

-SkipLib depends on the [skip](https://source.skip.tools/skip) transpiler plugin and has no additional library dependencies.
+SkipLib depends on the [skip](https://source.skip.tools/skip) transpiler plugin and the [SkipFoundation](https://source.skip.tools/skip-foundation) library.

-It is part of the core Skip stack and is not intended to be imported directly.
+SkipLib is part of the core Skip stack and is not intended to be imported directly.
 The transpiler includes `import skip.model.*` in generated Kotlin for any Swift source that imports the `Combine`, `Observation`, or `SwiftUI` frameworks.

 ## Status